 Small dogs should be transported in a small carriage.
 The handler should be able to pick up the dog if needed for placement with the client.

-: This rule is made for safety reasons to avoid tripping over a small dog by the blind handler while walking in a facility or wherever the visit takes
+This rule is made for safety reasons to avoid tripping over a small dog by the blind (visually impaired) handler while walking in a facility or wherever

 The sighted handler can assist with the stay and recall exercises as well as the leave it exercise.